Accueil » Tips » Soothe your heartburn naturally with honey

 Honey, a natural antacid of interest to science

-The generous composition of honey, detailed below, provides numerous benefits: antimicrobial, immune-stimulating, healing, antiseptic, anti-inflammatory, antioxidant, anti-diabetic, detoxifying and soothing.
+The generous composition of honey, which I detail below, gives it many benefits: antimicrobial, immune-stimulating, wound-healing, antiseptic, anti-inflammatory, antioxidant, anti-diabetic, detoxifying, and soothing.

-It is also a natural ally for digestion by protecting the stomach and esophageal linings.
+It is also a natural ally for digestion by protecting the mucous membranes of the stomach and esophagus.
 Against heartburn, honey acts by limiting cellular inflammation caused by free radicals.

 A synergy of bioactive agents

-Many scientific studies have delved into the protective mechanisms of honey.
-Several have highlighted its effects on gastrointestinal health due to the synergy of its bioactive agents.
+Numerous scientific studies have delved into the protective mechanisms of honey.
+Several of them have highlighted its effects on gastrointestinal health thanks to the synergy of its bioactive agents.

 A first study shows that dandelion honey could reduce the harmful effects of gastric acidity by about 50%.
-If honey helps reduce acid reflux, it is thanks to a “barrier effect”.
+If honey helps reduce acid reflux, it’s thanks to “a barrier effect”.

 An action against gastroesophageal reflux

-Another study published in 2001 highlights the positive action of honey in relieving GERD (gastroesophageal reflux disease).
+Another study published in 2001 highlights the positive action of honey in relieving GERD (gastroesophageal reflux).

 Honey can also be effective against ulcers and gastritis.
-Its strong anti-pathogenic power inhibits Helicobacter pylori, the bacterium responsible for these conditions.
+Its powerful antimicrobial properties enable it to inhibit Helicobacter pylori, the bacterium responsible for these conditions.

-Natural honey has a low pH, which gives it a high acidity.
-Often mistakenly thought harmful for soothing these ailments, it is actually this pH and its complex composition that make it gentle and capable of combating gastric disorders.
+Natural honey has a low pH, which gives it high acidity.
+It is often mistakenly believed to be harmful for relieving these ailments.
+Yet it is this pH and its complex composition that make it so gentle and able to fight gastric disorders.

 The nutritional properties of honey

-Even though the nutritional content of honey varies according to the flowers foraged, it typically contains 74 to 80% carbohydrates.
-These sugars are what give it such a delicious sweetness.
+Even though the nutritional contents of honey vary depending on the flowers foraged, it contains on average 74 to 80% carbohydrates.
+These sugars give it that delicious sweetness on the palate.

 Honey also has an invaluable concentration of antioxidants, mainly in the form of flavonoids: chrysin, polyphenols, quercetin …

-Other biochemical compounds make it up, like digestive enzymes (glucose oxidase, diastase, peptidase…), as well as organic acids and antibiotic molecules.
+Other biochemical compounds make it up, such as digestive enzymes (glucose oxidase, diastase, peptidase…), as well as organic acids and antibiotic molecules.

-As soon as you feel bothered by acid reflux, serve yourself an infusion with ginger and turmeric.
-Then, stir in a tablespoon of the honey of your choice.
+As soon as you feel bothered by acid reflux, make yourself an infusion of ginger and turmeric.
+Then add a tablespoon of the honey of your choice.

-You can consume 3 to 4 tablespoons of honey per day for two days to naturally prevent acid reflux in the stomach.
-In a warm drink rather than too hot or in a gourmet recipe: in your yogurt, in cooking your vegetables or on almonds for example.
+You can consume 3 to 4 tablespoons of honey per day for two days to naturally prevent stomach acid reflux.
+In a lukewarm drink rather than too hot or in a tasty recipe: in your yogurt, when cooking your vegetables, or on almonds, for example.

-Other dietary rules in case of heartburn are essential:
+Other hygienic and dietary rules for heartburn are essential:

-- avoid lying down directly after a meal, and at night, prefer sleeping with an extra pillow to elevate your head
+• avoid lying down immediately after a meal; at night, sleep with an extra pillow to elevate your head

-- limit tobacco, alcohol, coffee, and highly spicy foods
+• limit tobacco, alcohol, coffee, and very spicy foods

-- prefer eating small portions several times a day rather than large meals
+• prefer to eat small portions several times a day rather than large meals

-For children under one year, I strongly advise against introducing honey to avoid any allergic reactions to bee products and any risk of infection from certain bacteria.
+For children under one year old, I strongly discourage introducing honey, to avoid any allergic reaction to bee products and any risk of infection from certain bacteria.

-If symptoms persist, consult your doctor to determine the cause of these heartburns.
+If symptoms persist, consult your doctor to determine the causes of these episodes of heartburn.

 📚 Read also | What you need to know before buying royal jelly